 Whether you’re hosting a barbeque and want to toss your dog a cut or two, bring them home restaurant goodies in a doggie bag, or feed them directly from your plate at the dinner table, it’s always pure joy.
 Sharing is caring, and sharing your food with your dog is priceless.

-That said, we always need to make sure that we are feeding dogs food that is healthy for them.
-After all, just because something that is healthy for us doesn’t mean it’s good for your dogs.
+That said, we always need to make sure that we are feeding dogs food that is healthy.
+After all, just because something healthy for us doesn’t mean it’s good for your dogs.

 Why Dogs Can Eat Peas

 Let’s get the answer to the main question out of the way first – yes, while there are do’s and don’ts we’ll discuss below, you can feed your dog peas.
 That may sound odd at first, given the fact that, as established above, “human food” isn’t always healthy pet food.”

 In the case of peas, however, it’s fine, and here’s why.

 It is certainly true that dogs and vegetables aren’t a natural mix.
 While we are omnivores, dogs are naturally carnivorous.
 Sure, your little fluff ball of a Shih-Tzu may not look like a fearsome wolf, but go back a few centuries or millennia, and you’ll hardly find their ancestors’ craving kibble or veggies.

 As such, your dog doesn’t “need” veggies the same way we do.
 That said, vegetables also don’t pose the kind of health risk as other foods.

 Chocolate, for example, can be toxic for dogs and cause serious health problems.
 It contains theobromine, which is used as a heart stimulant, muscle relaxant, and diuretic in human medicine.
 However, dogs are not able to process theobromine, which is what can cause huge problems.